Kris-0605/fernet-files/README.md

 - cryptography >= 41.0.4 (might break in the future, I'll try and keep an eye on it)
 - Python 3.10 or greater (3.10, 3.11 and 3.12 tested)

 custom_fernet.py is based on cryptography 41.0.4.
-If they change it in the future, it might break this module, but if it does then make an issue and I'll try and fix it.
+If the file it's based on is updated, it might break this module.
+If this has happened, created an issue in this repository.

 ## Installation

-I haven't put it on pip yet, but feel free to clone the repository.
-The module is contained within the fernet_files folder and you can copy that to the directory where your script is.

-## Docs
+Pending upload to pip

+## Documentation for module usage

 ### class `fernet_files.FernetFile(self, key, file, chunksize=4096)`

-The only class you should be interacting with.

 Parameters:

-- **key** - The key for Fernet encryption/decrytion.
-Accepts either a key, or a `fernet_files.custom_fernet.FernetNoBase64` object.
+- **key** - A key (recommended) or a `fernet_files.custom_fernet.FernetNoBase64` object
 - - A key must be 32 random bytes.
-Get using `fernet_files.FernetFile.generate_key()` or `fernet_files.custom_fernet.FernetNoBase64.generate_key()` and then store somewhere secure
+Get using `fernet_files.FernetFile.generate_key()` and store somewhere secure
-- - Alternatively, pass in a `fernet_files.custom_fernet.FernetNoBase64` object if you don't trust the module with your key
+- - Alternatively, pass in a `fernet_files.custom_fernet.FernetNoBase64` object
-- **file** - The file to read/write to.
-Accepts both filenames as strings and file-like objects.
-If you want to do something like making the file read-only, pass in a file object, because filenames are opened in read and write mode.
-Any files should be open in binary mode (for the second argument of `open` for example, do "rb" instead of "r").
+- **file** - Accepts a filename as a string, or a file-like object.
+If passing in a file-like object, it would be opened in binary mode.
 - **chunksize** - The size of chunks in bytes.
-- - Bigger chunks use more memory and take longer to read or write, but smaller chunks can be very slow when you try and read/write lots of them.
+- - Bigger chunks use more memory and take longer to read or write, but smaller chunks can be very slow when trying to read/write in large quantities.
 - - Bigger chunks apply padding so a very large chunksize will create a large file.
 Every chunk has its own metadata so a very small chunk size will create a large file.
 - - Defaults to 4KiB (4096 bytes).

 #### method `fernet_files.FernetFile.read(self, size=-1)`

-Read.
-Returns bytes.
-Works the same as a file.
+Reads the number of bytes specified and returns them.

 Parameters:

 - **size** - Positive integer.
-Read this number of bytes.
 If -1 or not specified then read to the end of the file.

 #### method `fernet_files.FernetFile.write(self, b)`

 Writes the given bytes.
 Returns the number of bytes written.
-Works the same as a file.

 Parameters:

-- **b** - Bytes.
-Writes the bytes.
+- **b** - The bytes to be written.

 #### method `fernet_files.FernetFile.seek(self, offset, whence=os.SEEK_SET)`